Calculated Target Y

 -

-Estimate unknown values between two known coordinates with full formula visibility and extrapolation safety checks.
+Estimate unknown values between two known coordinates with formula visibility, extrapolation warnings, and a consistent site shell.

 Calculated Target Y